 Visit London has details of accessible transport, venues and shops across London.

-The Open Britain website has a searchable directory of accessible tourist attractions and other resources around the country.
+Tourism For All is a national charity dedicated to making tourism welcoming to all.
+They have a searchable directory of accessible tourist attractions and other resources around the country.

 The DisabledGo website has a searchable directory of all kinds of facilities and services in the community, with details on whether they have been adapted to suit people with mobility problems or other disabilities.